The Wizard of Oz: Beyond the Yellow Brick Road

-The Wizard of Oz: Beyond the Yellow Brick Road, known in Japan as Riz-Zoawd, is a role-playing video game developed by Japanese developer Media.Vision for the Nintendo DS.
+The Wizard of Oz: Beyond the Yellow Brick Road, known in Japan as Riz-Zoawd, is a role-playing video game developed by Media.Vision and published by D3 Publisher for the Nintendo DS.
 The game is an adaptation of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz, using its characters, locations and plot.
-The game was originally published in Japan by D3 Publisher on December 25, 2008.
+The game was originally released in Japan on December 25, 2008.
 Xseed Games published the game in North America on September 29, 2009.

 Gameplay

 Gameplay is restricted entirely to the Touchscreen.
 Moving Dorothy requires the player to use the stylus to move the green trackball on the bottom screen.
 Battles take place in a first-person view similar to such games as Dragon Quest and Earthbound.
 Along the way, Dorothy and company gain abilities by meeting the elemental spirits and by defeating the dragon masters.
 Each time the group defeats a dragon master, they will gain spells and skills, such as the ability to heal or to lower an enemy's defense parameter.
 Since the party never naturally learns any spells or abilities via leveling up, it is imperative to seek out the dragon masters and challenge them.
 The elemental spirits function as exploration items during dungeon excursions, similar to the Tools system from the Wild Arms series, and are generally used to open doors that lead to rare treasures and additional areas that were previously inaccessible.